Labor’s Property Investment Twist

-With 1 in every 7 house purchases being from first-home buyers, Bill Shortens Labor Government has proposed a new policy that is aimed towards essentially trying to make housing more affordable.
+With 1 in every 7 house purchases being from first-home buyers, Bill Shorten’s Labor party has proposed a new policy that is aimed towards essentially trying to make housing more affordable.
 The controversial policy has to do with abolishing negative gearing as well as the halving the capital gains tax.

 The history of negative gearing

 Just before we take a look at the details of Labors new policy, we should take a look back at the origin of these laws.
 Negative gearing has been around for almost 100 years but the most notable change to this law was under Bob Hawkes Labor in 1985.
 It was announced that property loss could now offset wage income – whereas prior, the negative gearing interest expense was quarantined, and you were only able to claim it against rental income exclusively.
 This was implemented in the hopes that more houses would be built and purchased.

 This policy was scrapped several months later, however, and the negative gearing rule was reverted to its old state.
 It wasn’t until 1987, where treasurer Paul Keating pushed for the reverse of this decision and if an investor made a loss they were once again able to reduce the tax from their other incomes.

 Where does capital gains tax come into it?